scipy-conference/scipy_proceedings/papers/pydra/paper.rst

    \textcolor{red}{\mathnormal{C} = x} &:& out(x_1), ...,out(x_n) \mapsto out=[out(x_1), ...out(x_n)]

-In the situation where input has multiple fields, there are various way of combining the output.
-Taking as an example *Task* represented in Fig. :ref:`ndspl3`, it might be useful to combine all the outputs for one specific value of *a* and all the values of *b*.
-The combined output is a two dimensional list, each inner element for each value of *a*.
+In the situation where input has multiple fields and an *outer splitter* is used, there are various ways of combining the output.
+Taking as an example *Task* represented in Fig. :ref:`ndspl3`, user might want to combine all the outputs for one specific value of *x* and all the values of *y*.
+In this situation, the combined output would be a two dimensional list, each inner list for each value of *x*.
 This is written as follows:

 .. math::
    :type: eqnarray